ShockerLL22/spts-classic/README.md

 > in order to hide the ui click on the keyboard left-ctrl!
 # Info :
 > [!NOTE]
-> - **This script has 18 physical modules available.**
+> - **This script has 22 physical modules available.**
 > - **This script is created for the game "Spts : Classic." ```https://www.roblox.com/games/2202352383/SPTS-Classic```**
 > - **This script is guranteed to be updated atleast once in a week.**
 > - **This script is created for faster grinding, there are very low amount of scripts for this game, and abuse fun things.**
 # Latest Update Log :
 > [!NOTE]
-> - added True Identity.
-> - added rainbow laser, rainbow name. change bits, a visual update
+> - added death body toughness grinding toggle.
-> - enchanted webhook, rgb (kind of)
+> - godmode exploit button
+> - small : body toughness no area farming
+> - fixes : auto quest not collecting for specefic quests.